Federico II da Montefeltro

 Federico II Paolo Novello da Montefeltro (died c.
 1370) was the reigning Count of Urbino from 1364 until his death.

-Early life

 He was the son of Nolfo da Montefeltro and his wife, Margherita Gabrielli, daughter of Italian nobleman and condottiero Cante dei Gabrielli.

-Marriage and issue

 He married Teodora Gonzaga (b.
 1343), daughter of condottiero Ugolino Gonzaga by his second wife, Camilla della Gherardesca.
 They had four sons, of which Antonio returned to become Count of Urbino in 1364.